The irony of how long I procrastinated picking up The Willpower Instinct was not lost on me.

-All of the strategies she talks about in the book are ones that were tested over many semesters by hundreds and hundreds of particpants in her classes, who were working to overcome obstacles from nail-biting to writing novels, and just about every addiction you can imagine.
+All of the strategies she talks about in The Willpower Instinct are ones that were tested over many semesters by hundreds and hundreds of participants in her classes, who were working to overcome obstacles from nail-biting to writing novels, and just about every addiction you can imagine.

 I really enjoy non-fiction that isn’t just theoretical and this book is full of ways to try out the theories she suggests, whatever you’re struggling with, whether it’s clicking away the evening on the Internet (what, me?) or eating fifty cookies every day.
 I’m excited to go back and apply some of her strategies to my own willpower issues in the year ahead.